Median kingdom: Fall of the Assyrian Empire

 In 616 BCE, the Babylonians defeated an Assyrian army on the middle Euphrates and captured Mannean forces who were helping the Assyrians.
 Whether the Kingdom of Mannea still existed by this time remains uncertain.
 In the same year, the Babylonians defeated the Assyrians near Arrapha (modern Kirkuk).
 In the third month of 615 BCE, the Babylonians marched directly up the Tigris and attacked Assur but were driven back.
 In the eighth month, the Medes were active near Arrapha, which suggests a mutual arrangement between Medes and Babylonians.
 Since Arrapha was very close to the principal centers of the Assyrian heartland (Assur, Nineveh, and Arbela), all of the empire's positions in western Iran had likely already been lost.
 The Medes reached Nineveh by the fifth month of 614 BCE, ravaging the territory between Arrapha and Nineveh.
-In mid-614 BCE, the Medes captured Tarbisu, a city little to the north of the Assyrian capital Nineveh, and then moved down the Tigris to attack Assur, which they captured before the arrival of the Babylonian army that was coming to their assistance.
+In mid-614 BCE, the Medes captured Tarbiṣu, a city little to the north of the Assyrian capital Nineveh, and then moved down the Tigris to attack Assur, which they captured before the arrival of the Babylonian army that was coming to their assistance.
 This collaborative effort indicates a pre-existing alliance between Nabopolassar and the Median king Cyaxares (r.
 625–585 a.C.), they then met personally and formalized their relationship.
 The Babylonian historian Berossus mentions that this alliance between Babylon and Media was sealed with the marriage of Amytis, probably the daughter of Cyaxares, with the son of Nabopolassar, Nebuchadnezzar II.
 Afterwards Cyaxares and his army went home.
 In 613 BCE, the Medes are not mentioned in the chronicle.
 However, in 612 BCE, a king of the ummān-manda appears on the scene; he is surely identical with the king of the Medes, although it is strange that a single cuneiform tablet should describe one people by two different terms.
 The combined military forces of Cyaxares and Nabopolassar laid siege to Nineveh, resulting in its fall after three months.
 After the sack of the Assyrian capital, only the Babylonians seem to have continued the campaign and a part of the Babylonian army marched on Nasibina and Rasappa, while Cyaxares and his army returned to Media.
 Meanwhile the Assyrians were regrouping under a new king further west at Harran.
 The Medes appear to be absent from the account of 611 BCE, while the Babylonians are militarily active advancing towards Syria and the upper Euphrates.
 The Egyptian pharaoh Necho II sent help to the Assyrian army that had entrenched itself in Harran.
 So Nabopolassar seems to have asked the Medes for help.
 The Medes reappeared on the scene in 610 BCE, when they joined the Babylonians for an assault on Harran.
 Faced with the formidable alliance, the Assyrians and their Egyptian allies abandoned Harran, which was captured.
 After that, the Medes then departed for the last time and we know of their activities largely from classical sources.
 In 605 BCE, the Babylonians marched to Carchemish and conquered it, completely defeating the Assyrians and Egyptians.
 It is not clear whether the Medes also participated in this final defeat of the Assyrians.